markusmoenig/Eldiron/docs/docs/creator/debug.md

 sidebar_position: 5
 ---

-Creator's debugging support has two complementary views: the **Debug** page in the right sidebar shows runtime diagnostics, while the [Eldrin Script Editor](docks/eldrin_script_editor) visualizes the workflow of a running script directly in its source.
+Creator's debugging support has two complementary views: the **Debug** page in the right sidebar shows runtime diagnostics, while the [Nodes dock](docks/behavior_nodes) visualizes executed nodes and connections.

 ## Runtime Diagnostics

 The Debug sidebar is a read-only, syntax-highlighted log for server startup messages and runtime diagnostics.
-It is separate from the [Console](console): Console is an interactive command and inspection system, while Debug displays messages produced by the running game and its scripts.
+It is separate from the [Console](console): Console is an interactive command and inspection system, while Debug displays messages produced by the running game and its behaviors.

 Diagnostic severity is conveyed by text color: